 3. Cash: As a commercially published writer of adult fiction I was getting 40% of all ebook sales, far less on printed books.
 As a published children's writer that dropped to 12% of all book sales.
 And my then agent creamed off 10% on top of that.
 As Little G Books (my publishing imprint), I can command 70% of ebook sales.
 The difference in my monthly income figures has been remarkable.

 Ok, I know it is all too easy nowadays to write a book, cobble together a cover and upload the finished product to Amazon.
 Advances in technology have opened up enormous opportunities for self-publishing that were never there when I started writing books, and that is a good thing.

 I also acknowledge that inevitably, there is a lot of dross out there and it lets the side down.
 Poorly written and produced books with typos, badly designed covers, sold at rock bottom prices or given away for free, which is not the way I want to go.

 However, despite the many ''Hey, I produced a book for virtually nothing'' blogs, the writers of the best self-published books have usually used beta readers, then paid out for professional editing, proofreading and cover designing.
-It is hard work at every stage, and having done it five times now, I can attest to the pain.
+It is hard work at every stage, and having done it nine times now, I can attest to the pain.

 But in a world where celebs are sneaking all the good publishing deals, and agents are less and less able to place books, if you can get an agent in the first place, I still think that going solo, if you can, is the best and most lucrative way of presenting your work to the reading public.
 And there is HUGE satisfaction from holding a book in your hand, or seeing it in a shop, and knowing that you produced yourself.